Maureen O'Toole

-Maureen "Mo" O'Toole (born March 24, 1961) is an American water polo player and coach.
-She set multiple firsts for women in water polo, received numerous top honors, and in her time was recognized as one of the best water polo players in the world.
+Maureen "Mo" O'Toole (born March 24, 1961), also known by married names Maureen Mendoza, and Maureen O'Toole Purcell is an American water polo player and coach who won a silver medal in the inaugural women's water polo championship at the 2000 Sydney Olympics.
+A pioneer in the early years of U.S. women's water polo, she trained in college with the men's team at Long Beach State, served as the inaugural women's water polo coach at U. Cal Berkeley, and became the first women's water polo coach to be selected as a finalist for the U.S. Olympic Committee Coach of the Year.

-Life
+Early life

-O'Toole started playing water polo during the swimming off-season at age thirteen.
-At Wilson High School in Long Beach, California she joined boys' water polo because there was no girls' team.
-She played at Long Beach City College on the men's team for national team coach Monte Nitzkowski.
-She attended the University of Hawaiʻi on a swimming scholarship, since there were no water polo scholarships for women at that time.
+Born in Long Beach, California on March 24, 1961, O'Toole, who swam competitively from an early age, began training and competing in water polo during the swimming off-season at age thirteen.
+At Wilson High School in Long Beach, California she joined the boys' water polo team because there was no team available to the girls.
+She played at Long Beach City College on the men's team for accomplished Water Polo Hall of Fame and U.S. National team coach Monte Nitzkowski.
+As there were no Water Polo athletic scholarships for women, she attended the University of Hawaiʻi on a swimming scholarship, graduating in 1985, with a 3.65 grade point average.

 At age 17, O'Toole was invited to join the U.S. Women's National Water Polo Team.
-"Mo" (as her teammates called her) was a constant figure on the team from 1978 to 1994, except in 1991 when she gave birth to her daughter Kelly.
+"Mo", as her teammates called her, was a constant figure on the team from 1978 to 1994, except in 1991 when she gave birth to her daughter Kelly.
 She participated in the 1979 FINA World Cup, winning a gold medal.

+2000 Sydney Olympic silver medal

 When women's water polo was added to the 2000 Summer Olympics, Maureen was recruited by former U.S. Women's National Team Coach and 1964 Olympic swimmer Sandy Nitta.
+At the 2000 Summer Olympics, O'Toole was coached by USA Water Polo Hall of Fame Coach Guy Baker, a former coach for the men's water polo team at UCLA where he had led the team to three successive national championships.
 O'Toole re-joined the US team out of retirement in 1997 and helped qualify the US women's team as one of the six teams eligible to participate in Sydney.
-At age 39, she was the oldest women water polo player at the Olympic Games, helping the US women win an Olympic silver medal.
+At age 39, O'Toole was the oldest women water polo player at the Olympic Games, helping the US women win an Olympic silver medal at the 2000 Sydney Olympics.

-She has coached water polo at Rio Hondo College in Whittier, California and at UC Berkeley from 1995 to 1997, and has a master's degree in education.
-In April 2006, Maureen O'Toole, was selected as a 2006 United States Olympic Committee Coach of the Year top five finalist, the first female water polo coach to receive this honor.